umdenes100/enes100-micropython/README.md

 Flashing MicroPython Firmware using Thonny IDE
 In this section, you’ll learn how to flash MicroPython firmware on your boards using Thonny IDE.
 Follow the next steps:
 1) Connect your ESP32 board to your computer.
 2) Open Thonny IDE.
-Go to Tools > Options > Interpreter.
+Go to **Tools > Options > Interpreter**.
 3) Select the interpreter you want to use accordingly to the board you’re using and select the COM port your board is connected to.
-Finally, click on the link Install or update firmware(esptool).
+Finally, click on the link **Install or update firmware(esptool)**.
-4) Next, select ESP32 as the Micropython family, Espressif - ESP32 / WROOM as the variant, and 1.24.1 as the version.
+4) Next, select **ESP32** as the Micropython family, **Espressif - ESP32 / WROOM** as the variant, and **1.24.1** as the version.
 Then, click install.
 5) To make sure that the installation was successful, type help() into the shell.
-You should receive a message like this.
+You should receive a message.

 ## Usage